 Everyone with asthma needs a quick-relief or "rescue" medicine to stop asthma symptoms before they get worse.
 Short-acting inhaled beta-agonists are the preferred quick-relief medicine.
 These medicines are bronchodilators.
 They act quickly to relax tightened muscles around your airways so that the airways can open up and allow more air to flow through.

 You should take your quick-relief medicine when you first begin to feel asthma symptoms, such as coughing, wheezing, chest tightness, or shortness of breath.
 You should carry your quick-relief inhaler with you at all times in case of an asthma attack.

-Your doctor may recommend that you take your quick-relief medicines at other times as well—for example, before exercise.
+Your medical provider may recommend that you take your quick-relief medicines at other times as well—for example, before exercise.

 The most effective, long-term control medicine for asthma is an inhaled corticosteroid (kor-ti-ko-STE-roid) because this medicine reduces the airway swelling that makes asthma attacks more likely.

 Inhaled corticosteroids (or steroids for short) are the preferred medicine for controlling mild, moderate, and severe persistent asthma.
-They are generally safe when taken as directed by your doctor.
+They are generally safe when taken as directed by your health care provider.

 In some cases, steroid tablets or liquid are used for short periods of time to bring asthma under control.
 The tablet or liquid form may also be used to control severe asthma.